WRITER, EDUCATOR, ACTIVIST

-Joan Steinau Lester, Ed.D., is an award-winning columnist published in USA Today, Chicago Tribune, Los Angeles Times, San Francisco Chronicle, Huffington Post, Cosmopolitan, New York Times, and others.
-She is the author of six critically praised books, including her just-released 2021 memoir Loving Before Loving: A Marriage in Black and White.
+Joan Steinau Lester, Ed.D., is an award-winning commentator published in the New York Times, CNN, USA Today, Chicago Tribune, Los Angeles Times, San Francisco Chronicle, Huffington Post, Cosmopolitan, New York Times, and others.
+She is the author of six critically praised books, including her memoir Loving Before Loving: A Marriage in Black and White.

 With a doctorate in multicultural education from the University of Massachusetts, Dr. Lester co-founded and Directed the Equity Institute in 1981.
 This national nonprofit, based first in Amherst and then Emeryville, California, pioneered the Diversity wave of the '80s and '90s.
 She continues as a member of its successor, the Equity Consulting Group.

-Her recognitions include the National Lesbian and Gay Siegenthaler Award for Commentary on National Public Radio, a Finalist Award from the PEN/Bellweather Prize for Socially Engaged Fiction, and the Arts & Letters Creative Nonfiction Finalist award for narrative nonfiction.
+Her recognitions include the National Lesbian and Gay Siegenthaler Award for Commentary on National Public Radio, Finalist for the PEN/Bellweather Prize for Socially Engaged Fiction, and the Arts & Letters Creative Nonfiction Finalist Award for narrative nonfiction.

-A member of several writing communites, Dr. Lester lives with her wife in Berkeley, California.
+A member of several writing communites, Dr. Lester lives with her wife in Northern California.

 This photo, taken in Julius and Joan's New York City tenement apartment, is from her memoir Loving Before Loving: A Marriage in Black and White